 Pre-departure information for your tour

-U.S. currency in small denominations when bargaining for everything from taxi rides to souvenirs.
+You may find it useful to have a supply of U.S. currency in small denominations when bargaining for everything from taxi rides to souvenirs. cards, and other important documents.
+Keep them separate from the originals.

 Tipping